bryh311/Chip-8-Emulator/README.md

 - Modern Jump: uses the modern jump instruction instead of the original These three instructions increase compatibility with a wide variety of chip-8 games

+I added a delay box to change a for loop designed to eat clock cycles.
+This may not be the best way to do this in the future but it significantly speeds up the speed of the cpu.
+Initially I tried using ``Thread.Sleep(1);`` but this did not provide the performance required to make games truely playable

 ## Possible Future Improvements
 - Move project to better graphics library (Monogame, FNA)
 - Increase instruction speed